ANIALLATOR114/SimplyTransport/README.md

 alembic upgrade head
 ```

-## Running
+## Running Locally

-You can run the app using the litestar run command which will use a uvicorn worker to launch the app on 127.0.0.1:8000
+You can run the app using the litestar run command for local development which will use a uvicorn worker to launch the app on 127.0.0.1:8000

 ```
 litestar run